lupyuen/pinephone-lvgl-zig/README.md

 1. Select "Alpine"

-1. In a while, we'll see VSCode running inside the Alpine Linux Container.
+1. In a while, we'll see VSCode running inside the Alpine Linux Container

 1. We have finally Linux on macOS!